eigengo/activator-spray-twitter/tutorial/index.md

 ```

 I must implement the ``authorize`` member, which returns ``HttpRequest => HttpRequest`` function.
 But for tests,
-the returned function makes no changes to its parameter; it is therefore the ``identity`` function.
+the returned function returns the value it is given; it is therefore the ``identity`` function.

 In the app, I mix in the ``OAuthTwitterAuthorization`` trait when constructing the ``TweetStreamerActor``.